 Dogs and Hardwood Floors

 As a dog owner, you’re dedicated to making your pup feel as happy and comfortable as possible.
-By investing the time into making your solid hardwood floors dog-proof, you can guarantee that your pup is going to feel right at home and not be afraid anymore.
+By investing the time into making your solid hardwood floors dog-proof so they can stand up and walk comfortably, you can guarantee that your pup is going to feel right at home and not be afraid anymore.